 Discover on your own

 Knowledge is important, but only when it’s put into practice.
-Test out everything you learn in our academy right inside of LiveAgent.
+Find out how efficiently your call center works inside the LiveAgent.

 Handle all customer inquiries from one interface.
 Start improving your customer service with a 14-day free trial right away!

 IVR allows callers to select from a pre-defined set of options by interacting with the system.
 For instance, via keypad entries and/or spoken response.

 What skills do you need to land a job as a call center support rep?

 There are a few skills that would help you land a job in call center support, such as deep product/service knowledge, effective communication, empathy, and organizational skills.

 How many hours does a call center agent work?